richeek05/TicTacToe/Randoop/ReadMe.md

 The above test suite will pass.
 Let's inject a fault

-Change line 50 of `Board.java` from `currentPlayer = Player.O` to `currentPlayer = Player.X` and re-run the test suite.
+Change line 124 of `Board.java` from `return winner` to `return currentPlayer` and re-run the test suite.
 You should see some tests fail now.